 So say that your home has experienced interior water damage as a result of pooling water on the ground floor.
 The damages could have occurred in two ways.
 The first way this could happen is that the roof has become damaged in a wind event and has since began to leak heavily, while the second is that there might have been a flood as a result of a heavy rain event.

 In the state of Florida, most policyholders have to take out a separate policy for flood insurance — meaning that if you have not done so, the insurance company might say that the damages were caused by a flooding event when it was indeed caused by your faulty roof.

-By contacting our independent insurance advisors in South Florida you can ensure that you will not get the runaround from the adjuster sent by your insurance company.
+By contacting our public insurance advisors in South Florida you can ensure that you will not get the runaround from the adjuster sent by your insurance company.

 “You failed to provide timely notice.”

 One of the easiest ways for an insurance company to justify denying a claim is for them to say that you failed to give them notice in a timely manner — meaning that they have no idea of the damages were sustained when you said they were or not.
 This is one of the most common, and most abused reasons for an insurance company to deny a claim.

 Insurance companies require timely notice so that they can mitigate the damages, investigate the damages, and evaluate the cost of repair.
 If they are not notified in a timely manner they might claim that more damages have occurred since the incident and deny your claim — holding you accountable for the damages rather than the weather event or infrastructure failure.